cadithealth/templatealchemy/README.rst

   text = foo.render('text', params)

   # get meta information about the template
-  if 'attachments' in foo.meta.maps:
+  if 'attachments' in foo.meta:
-     for attachment in foo.getMap('attachments'):
+     for attachment in foo.meta.attachments:
        # ... do something with each attachment

   # supported formats are stored in meta.formats